Legal

 Customers will cooperate and comply with

-on its Accounts or Servers, including, without limitation,
+located on its Accounts or Servers, including, without

-any other order from a court or government entity (each
+requests, and any other order from a court or government

-the right to comply with any Investigation without notice
+reserves the right to comply with any Investigation without

-to a Customer.
-Customers shall not be entitled to service
+notice to a Customer.
+Customers shall not be entitled to

-credits, and Web Hosts Australia shall not be in default
+service credits, and Web Hosts Australia shall not be in

-under any agreement for Services, if its compliance with
+default under any agreement for Services, if its compliance

-any Investigation causes a Customer to incur downtime or
+with any Investigation causes a Customer to incur downtime

-requires the sequestering of all or a portion of the Servers.
+or requires the sequestering of all or a portion of the

 Violations of AUP

-without notice to a Customer by any actions it deems necessary
+with or without notice to a Customer by any actions it deems

 - Removal of DNS records from Servers